There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 And I couldn’t agree more.

 So, put your shot of aguardiente on the side and move your hips!
 There is only one hitch.
 Besides Reggaeton, people dance by two.
-Have a look on Youtube or book a few dance classes to learn the basics.
+Have a look on YouTube or book a few dance classes to learn the basics.
 Then invite Colombians and ask them to teach you!

 I tell you later in this article where to dance Salsa and find some free classes.